3PL vs 4PL: Complete Guide to Choosing the Right Logistics Partner for Your Business

 How 4PL Management Works

-2. Strategy Development: They create a comprehensive supply chain strategy tailored to your business goals.
+• Strategy development: They build a supply chain strategy around your business goals.

-3. Partner Selection: The 4PL selects and negotiates with 3PLs, carriers, and other vendors on your behalf.
+• Partner selection: They pick and negotiate with the 3PLs, carriers, and vendors on your behalf.

 Who Should Use a 4PL?